timurhryu/ttexp/README.md

 1. Test with various values of rows, cols, and exponent.

 ## Grading Rubric
-1. Grades will be assigned for 2 categories equally weighted
+Grades will be assigned for 2 categories equally weighted:
-    1. Following the instructions aboce STRICTLY!!
+1. Following the instructions above STRICTLY!!
 1. Correct numerical results for various rows, cols, exponent as shown above
-    1. Results should be properly formatted.
+1. Code should be written following proper coding standards and best practices, Results should be properly formatted.